-- Clothing with appropriate language and/or symbols- any reference to drugs, alcohol or sexual connotations is not considered acceptable ; - Tops need to cover your body appropriately; crop tops (tops need to meet the bottoms) or see-through tops exposing bras or sports bras are not appropriate; - Pants/tops that do not expose undergarments; - Pants/tops that are not intended as sleepwear; - Skirts and shorts of modest length (there needs to be an appropriate inseam that does not expose pockets) that provide appropriate coverage; - Lack of head gear; hats are not to be worn in the school; hoods or other forms of headdress are not an option - Clothing intended to be worn for physical education purposes (spandex shorts, track & Field clothing, etc.) are to be treated as such; what is intended be worn to Phys.
-Ed. or as part of a sports uniform is not appropriate as school wear;
+- Clothing with inappropriate language and/or symbols- any reference to drugs, alcohol or sexual connotations is not considered acceptable. - Hats or hoods are not to be worn in the school - Clothing intended to be worn for physical education purposes (spandex shorts, track & Field clothing, etc.) are to be treated as such; what is intended be worn to Phys.
+Ed. or as part of a sports uniform is not appropriate as school wear.